teneo-ai/inquire-etl/readme.md

   Separator used between fields in the output files.
 Defaults to 'json'.
 - **timeout**: Optional.
   Timeout for queries.
 Defaults to 30 seconds.
+- - **api_version**: Optional.
+    Version of the Inquire API to use.
+Valid format is an integer. i.e. 1 for V1, 2 for V2 etc. It defaults to the latest if not provided.
+If specified as a parameter the parameter takes preference.